 On average, a fire department responded to a structure fire every 24 seconds in 2010.
 A home fire can be one of the most devastating disasters.
-Leading causes of home fires are cooking, smoking materials, heating, and electrical.
-Take these steps now to protect your home and family.
+Take these fire prevention steps now to protect your home and family.

 - Never leave your stove unattended while cooking.